 Interdisciplinary Research Group: Environment

-The Interdisciplinary Research Group 'Environment' (IRG Environment) is a network for the analysis of interactions between the environment, the individual and society.
+The Interdisciplinary Research Group 'Environment' (IFG Umwelt/Environment) is a network for the analysis of interactions between the environment, the individual and society.
 Uncertainties and discourses play a central role in the identification and analysis of environmental risks and scientific uncertainties (environmental sciences), their classification in public discourse (social and communication sciences) and the experience and behavior in the population (psychology) related to risks.

 We are guided by the concept of planetary boundaries.
-Furthermore, the IRG 'Environment' is oriented towards transformation research.
+Furthermore, the IFG is oriented towards transformation research.
 Social challenges on the way to a sustainable socio-ecological society should be analyzed and evaluated.
-In addition to their research projects, the members of the IRG 'Environment' bring their expertise to the human and environmental degree program.
-In addition, IRG 'Environment' promotes and supports the development of interdisciplinary structures on the Landau campus and with the RPTU Kaiserslautern-Landau.
+In addition to their research projects, the members of the IFG contribute their expertise to the Bachelor's program in Human and Environment and the Master's program in Environmental Challenges and Human Responses.
+In addition, IFG promotes and supports the development of interdisciplinary structures on the Landau campus and with the RPTU Kaiserslautern-Landau.

 Specific goals are: